victorduartedefreitas/Notificator/README.md

 # Notificator
-Notificatr is a library that allows you to use Notification Pattern
+Notificator is a library that allows you to use Notification Pattern

 ## Soon: examples of use.